JanCarreras24/CytoDiff/README.md

 ---

 ## Code Acknowledgement

-This project uses code and resources from the DataDream repository.
-We thank the authors for making their work publicly available.
+This project uses code and resources adapted from the [DataDream repository](https://github.com/ExplainableML/DataDream).
+We thank the authors for making their work publicly available and for their valuable contributions to the field.